sam-xl/scancontrol/README.md

 	Define a custom name for the measurement frame in which the point clouds are published.

-### scancontrol_driver_nodelet

-Encapsulates the same driver class as the scancontrol_driver_node, but instead allows for zero-copy data transfer.
-The Topics, services and paremeters are the same as described for the scancontrol_driver_node above.

 ## Bugs & Feature Requests

 Please report bugs and request features using the [Issue Tracker](https://github.com/sam-xl/scancontrol/issues).